Marketing (MKTG)

 MKTG 4530 Marketing Research (4 Credits)

 Understanding consumers requires careful observation and thoughtful questions.
 Marketing research represents a methodology for getting the answers needed to be successful in business.
-This course introduces students to a broad array of marketing research tools, including focus groups, ethnographic studies, survey research, and experiments.
+This course introduces students to a broad array of marketing research tools relying on primary and secondary data, including interviews, focus groups, ethnographic studies, survey research, and experiments.
 Students will learn how and when to apply these tools, as well as how to interpret the results to make sound marketing decisions.
-Highly recommended students take statistics prior to taking this course.
 Prerequisite: MKTG 4000, MKTG 4100, or instructor permission.

 MKTG 4540 Product and Service Innovation (4 Credits)